wis

 Etymology 1

-From Middle English wis (certain, sure), from an aphetic form of Middle English iwis, ywis (certain, sure) (from Old English ġewiss (certain, sure)), or of North Germanic origin, akin to Icelandic viss (certain).
+Inherited from Middle English wis (certain, sure), from an aphetic form of Middle English iwis, ywis (certain, sure) (from Old English ġewiss (certain, sure)), or of North Germanic origin, cognate with Icelandic viss (certain, sure), Dutch gewis (certain, sure), and German gewiss (certain, sure).
 Ultimately from Proto-Germanic *gawissaz.
 More at iwis.

 Adverb